OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/CreateNewWellPaths.md

 |Mouse Move + CTRL          | Modification of all well target on selected well (laterals excluded) |
 |Mouse Move + CTRL + SHIFT  | Modification of all well targets (laterals included) |

+### Well Path Duplication
+To duplicate an existing well path, select **Duplicate** from the right-click menu of a well path in the **Project Tree** or right-click on the well path geometry in the 3D view.
+This operation will create a new well path with a set of well targets.

+The full geometry of the new well path is an estimate of the source well path, so the geometry might differ slightly.

 ### Starting well path at a fixed position